ritanshu07/GroupCallingApplicationWithRecording/README.md

 	-  `BlobStorageConnectionString` as the key of connection string of the blob storage where call recoding data is saved.
 	-  `ContainerName` as the key of container name of the blob storage used for saving call recording data.

 **Note**: While you may use http://localhost for local testing, the sample when deployed will only work when served over https.
-The SDK [does not support http](https://docs.microsoft.com/azure/communication-services/concepts/voice-video-calling/calling-sdk-features#user-webrtc-over-https).

 ## Building off of the sample